ardimirzaei/ispw2022-abm-workshop/_episodes/06-summary.md

 </table>

 > ## Question to audience
-> - how might you want to apply this in the future
+> - How might you want to apply this in the future
 {: .discussion}